Dagonite/python-projects/README.md

 [Worksheets](https://github.com/Dagonite/python-projects/tree/main/Worksheets)
 ---
-Worksheets I completed that were given by my university.
-Each worksheet contains roughly a dozen problems which I have solved.
+Worksheets I have completed that were given by my university.
+Each worksheet contains roughly a dozen problems.